Ghore Mosama: Easy and fast preparation method

 Step 3

-After 30 minutes, your food is ready, you can enjoy it with fried potatoes and cooked rice for lunch and dinner.
+After 30 minutes, your food is ready, and you can enjoy it with fried potatoes and cooked rice for lunch and dinner.

-Advantages of Ghore Mosama: Easy and fast preparation method
+Advantages of Ghore Mosama:

 - Decreased blood sugar